rivas-lab/ukbb-tools/phenotyping/extras/README.md

-This will be documentation on additional phenotype definitions (sessions) that we been processed in an ad-hoc way, because of the nature of the data.
+This directory will contain documentation on additional phenotype definitions (sessions) that were processed in an ad-hoc fashion because of the nature of the data and/or the way they were packaged by UK Biobank.
 This includes:

 - Medication information
 - Cancer diagnoses